 When you have found the house that you want to purchase and are ready to put together a written offer, your pre-approval letter will need to accompany the offer.
 If you have not yet received a pre-approval letter, your offer may get held up waiting on the letter and in a situation with multiple offers, this can be a deal breaker.
 Since you have already met with and chosen your mortgage lender, go ahead and get this step taken care of right away.

 It's important to remember that there is a difference between a pre-qualification letter and a pre-approval letter.
 Ask for a pre-approval letter as it is a much stronger representation of your purchasing power.
-For more on this topic, check out Bill Gassett’s article (A top Remax Realtor in Massachusetts) entitled Mortgage Pre-approval vs Pre-qualification Letter for some great info to help you better understand these two documents.

 This is the part of the homebuying process that everyone loves the most.
 Shopping for a home is fun and exciting.
 The tips below will help you navigate the real estate market and find the right home for your needs.